saidulIslam1602/Tele-Doctor/TeleDoctor.Modern/README.md

 - Advanced generative AI integration for clinical workflows
 - RAG (Retrieval-Augmented Generation) for medical knowledge queries
 - Multi-agent orchestration systems for workflow automation
+- Production-grade infrastructure automation with Terraform
 - Comprehensive healthcare system integration
+- Enterprise DevOps and SRE practices
 - Production-ready deployment configurations

 The platform is designed specifically for Norwegian healthcare requirements but can be adapted for other healthcare systems.

+**Version**: 2.0.0
+**Infrastructure**: Production-ready with Terraform, Kubernetes, and comprehensive monitoring

 ## Architecture